 Balisongs, also called butterfly knives, are a type of traditional Filipino knife that originated in a town called Balisong.
 In fact, that town still produces Balisong knives today.
 The legality of these things are sort of questionable but you can buy butterfly knives online with no problem (if you know where to look ;)).

-First off, before you buy a real Balisong, I recommend you buying a cheap Balisong trainer.
-They go for about $8 and some of them can also be used as a bottle opener.
+First off, before you buy a real Balisong, I recommend you buy one of the best butterfly knife trainers.
+They are cheap, going for about $8 and some of them can also be used as a bottle opener.
 It’s a win-win because you’ll save yourself some cuts :).
 I even have a guide about how to make a Balisong training knife at home if you are so inclined.

-So, before we can start grading Balisongs, we must first figure out what we should look for in such a knife.
+So, before we can start grading Balisong knives, we must first figure out what we should look for in such knives.

-Things to Look for in a Balisong Knife
+Things to Look for in the Balisong Knives